menu

 In Big Data architecture, it is common practice for companies to take a ‘multi-layered’ approach in which they use a range of locations according to the type of data they want to store, depending how ‘sensitive’ or critical it is.

-Although cloud data storage can increase the speed and performance of a company’s systems, without a cyber security expert, there is a risk of threats.
+Although cloud data storage can increase the speed and performance of a company’s systems, without a cyber security expert there is a risk of threats.
 Therefore, not all data should be stored in the cloud.
 A multi-layered approach involves storing normal, everyday data safely in the cloud, but keeping the most sensitive, ‘hot’ data away from the cloud on isolated infrastructure such as flash media.
-However, this does come with the cost of slower systems and processes.

 2. Data management